SophiaLWu/Project-file-I-O-and-serialization-with-ruby/hangman/README.md

     $ ruby play_game.rb

-There are sample save files inside of the save folders if you would like to test loading a save file.
+There are sample save files inside of the save folder if you would like to test loading a save file.
 Alternatively, you can save your own game while playing and load that at another time.

 ## Development